A Confusion of Princes: Plot summary

-Though initially his Princely arrogance causes him to be hunted down in several of the environments, he passes the training and moves on to the real test; he is sent out to a far away system, on Fringe space, with few weapons and no powers.
+Though initially his Princely arrogance causes him to be hunted down in several of the environments, he passes the training and moves on to the real test; he is sent out to a far away system, on Fringe space as a normal, unarmed, human.
 If he can find a temple and access the Imperial mind, he will have passed the test.
 Upon arriving there, however, he finds a dead ship, destroyed by an Imperial 'Null Wave', that destroys all Bitek and life.
 The ship is a missile launcher, and the missile has not been damaged; however, only one crew member is left alive, a stowaway called Raine, from the system Kharalcha, who is a member of the Kharalcha Space Forces, or KSF. she says that an Imperial ship, led by a Prince (later revealed to be Atalin, working for House Jerrazis) attacked the peaceful KSF, just as they had 9 years ago.
-The previous time, a group of Pirates followed soon after, nearly destroying Kharalcha; this time, they are sure to do so again.
-However, if the missile can be launched, it can close the wormhole, preventing the Pirates from coming, before help arrives.
+The previous time, a group of pirates followed soon after, nearly destroying Kharalcha; this time, they are sure to do so again.
+However, if the missile can be launched, it can close the wormhole, preventing the pirates from coming, before help arrives.
 Raine and Khemri do so, escaping on his escape pod, though it is damaged, and they are forced to sedate themselves so that the oxygen they consume will be lowered.
 Khemri then awakes in Kharalcha, on an artificial space station.
 There, Raine and Khemri become romantically involved; however, soon after, the pirates arrive, help having come too late.
 Khemri is then forced to pilot an obsolete imperial ship to fight off the navy.
 He succeeds, but then dies, just as the Imperial mind re-establishes contact with him.

-Upon waking up, he finds he is in the Imperial Core, having received a medal for fighting off the Pirates, and has been nominated to take part in the competition for the Imperial throne.
-At the same time, Atalin gets a medal for destroying the KSF fleet.
-Kharalcha, meanwhile, has been placed under the protection of the Imperial Mind.
-After an argument, the two get into a duel, which Khemri wins, though he refrains from killing her because he discovers that she is his sister, and they are both 2 of the 5 possible candidates for the Imperial throne; the other 995 are just selected out of tradition.
-The 1000 Imperial candidates are then put through two tests; one of them tests their Psitek ability; all but the chosen 5 are killed here.
-Atalin and Khemri then kill the remainder of the chosen 5.
-Rather than become Emperor, though, Khemri fatally injures Atalin, them kills himself, ensuring that she will become Emperor, on the condition that he is allowed to return to Kharalcha to be back with Raine; Atalin accedes to this request.
+Upon waking up as a Prince again, he finds he has been nominated to take part in the competition for the Imperial throne.
+After an argument, Atalin and Khemri get into a duel, which Khemri wins, though he refrains from killing her because he discovers that she is his sister, and they are both two of the five possible candidates for the Imperial throne; the other 995 are just selected out of tradition.
+The 1000 Imperial candidates are then put through two tests; one of them tests their Psitek ability; all but the chosen five are killed here.
+Atalin and Khemri then kill the remainder of the chosen five.
+Rather than become Emperor, though, Khemri fatally injures Atalin, them kills himself so they die at the same moment, ensuring that she will become Emperor, on the condition that he is allowed to return to Kharalcha to be back with Raine; Atalin accedes to this request.
 The book then ends with Khemri being picked up by Raine.